davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

                       main (41 bytes)
       ```

-      In this run, I only want to find the file `main` inside the `.git/refs` directory:
+      In this run, I only want to search for the directories/files named `main` from within the `.git/refs` directory:
       ```bash
       ./ls2 .git/refs main
       heads/ (directory)